 - Do you have italicized foreign words?
 The plural addition should also be italicized.

 - You add a roman s to the italicized title.
 Your book title, if already plural, can be left alone otherwise.

-- Most singular nouns are made plural by adding an apostrophe s (dog’s ears), as are plural nouns that don’t end in -s.
+- Most singular nouns are made possessive by adding an apostrophe s (dog’s ears), as are plural nouns that don’t end in -s (children’s clothing).
 And most plural nouns ending in -s are made plural by just an apostrophe (cats’ eyes).

 - Although you wouldn’t say it, proper nouns that make an ‘eez’ sound at the end take an apostrophe s (Pleiades’s).